-Currently, Outagamie County is not a county with a Presidential Disaster Declaration status.
+Currently, Outagamie County is a county with a Presidential Disaster Declaration status due to the July 20, 2019 storms.

 The links below provide information about the disaster assistance program for both individuals and municipalities and about the disaster declaration process.